List of Marvel Cinematic Universe teams and organizations: S.H.I.E.L.D.

 In 2014, during the Hydra Uprising, Hydra was revealed to have been secretly infiltrating S.H.I.E.L.D. since the year it was founded, thanks to Zola, culminating in the destruction of the Triskelion, three Helicarriers, and Project Insight, along with the collapse of both S.H.I.E.L.D. and Hydra.
 In 2015, S.H.I.E.L.D. was secretly revived by Coulson and Fury, the latter assisting the Avengers during the Battle of Sokovia.
 In 2024, S.H.I.E.L.D. created a stealth suit for Peter Parker and an agent gave it to him when he was in Europe.

-It appeared in the films Iron Man, The Incredible Hulk, Iron Man 2, Thor, Captain America: The First Avenger, The Avengers, Captain America: The Winter Soldier, Avengers: Age of Ultron, Ant-Man, Ant-Man and the Wasp, Captain Marvel, Spider-Man: Far From Home and Black Widow; the Marvel One-Shots The Consultant, A Funny Thing Happened on the Way to Thor's Hammer, Item 47, and Agent Carter; as well as the ABC series Agents of S.H.I.E.L.D. and the Disney+ series What If...?.
+As of 2026, the group has appeared in the films Iron Man, The Incredible Hulk, Iron Man 2, Thor, Captain America: The First Avenger, The Avengers, Captain America: The Winter Soldier, Avengers: Age of Ultron, Ant-Man, Ant-Man and the Wasp, Captain Marvel, Spider-Man: Far From Home and Black Widow; the Marvel One-Shots The Consultant, A Funny Thing Happened on the Way to Thor's Hammer, Item 47, and Agent Carter; as well as the ABC series Agents of S.H.I.E.L.D. and the Disney+ series What If...?.

 S.T.R.I.K.E.

 The Special Tactical Reserve for International Key Emergencies, also known as S.T.R.I.K.E., is a unit of S.H.I.E.L.D. led by Steve Rogers, but also infiltrated by Hydra moles such as Brock Rumlow.
 A glimpse of S.H.I.E.L.D. records in The Avengers show that Natasha Romanoff and Clint Barton were partnered together under S.T.R.I.K.E.
 Team Delta.

-As of 2025, the group has appeared in three projects: the films Captain America: The Winter Soldier and Avengers: Endgame; and the Disney+ animated series What If...?.
+As of 2026, the group has appeared in three projects: the films Captain America: The Winter Soldier and Avengers: Endgame; and the Disney+ animated series What If...?.

 Strategic Scientific Reserve

 The Strategic Scientific Reserve, or SSR, was a top secret Allied war agency during World War II, founded by Chester Phillips, Howard Stark and Peggy Carter, on the orders of Franklin D. Roosevelt.
 It was based in London.
 It was later replaced by S.H.I.E.L.D., with all operations taken over by Nick Fury.

-It appeared in the film Captain America: The First Avenger, the ABC series Agents of S.H.I.E.L.D. and Agent Carter, and the Disney+ series What If...?.
+As of 2026, the group has appeared in four projects: the film Captain America: The First Avenger; the Marvel Television series Agents of S.H.I.E.L.D. and Agent Carter; and the Disney+ animated series What If...?.